mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 or prestige, or perhaps reasons of comfort.
 There will still usually be an economic factor, however.

-For example, it is easier to build cities on level ground than on the seabed or a mountainside, and flying grav- supported cities are vastly expensive.
+For example, it is easier to build cities on level ground than on the seabed or a mountainside, and flying grav-supported cities are vastly expensive.
 They might be built for reasons of prestige, showcasing the world’s technical abilities or political importance, but there must be some benefit to doing it this way or else the money will be spent on simpler and easier projects.

 This principle should be used as a guide when interpreting the UWP and fleshing out a world – there